giantswarm/fmt/javascript/leftmost-happy-path.md

-# Conditionals and the Happy Path of a function
+# Conditionals and the Happy Path of a function - Keep to the left

 In general, the true business logic that a function is concerned with should be on the leftmost indent of that function.